ndpegram/MotionBrowser/README.md

 To Do/Planned features
 ======================

--   FIXME: Display of 2 September causes server error.
-Debug.

--   TODO: Alter code for month change arrows so that destination date info is displayed.

 -   Update the code to object-oriented format

 -   Convert layout from tables to DIV and CSS format, to allow for better display on mobiles, etc., and to allow for more useful degrading.
+Not converting video output to table as semantically it is a table of rows and columns.

 -   As part of the above, perhaps move to AJAX interface.
 For example, responding to date clicks via AJAX to fill content DIV, rather than submitting a form and redrawing the whole page (as it currently does).